PierreGac/UnityCapture/README.md

 It also supports capturing multiple cameras and alpha channel (transparency) in receiving applications that support it (like [OBS](https://obsproject.com/)).

-This fork focuses on OpenGL compatibility and other small improvements
+This fork adds the following changes:
+- Open GL support
+- Screenshot abilities \[D3D11 and OpenGL\]

 ## Installation